valkyrix/Deep-Red-Framework/README.md

 #### Clustering Model (Priority)

-__will probably use nmap clustering project from blackhat__ found at https://github.com/CylanceSPEAR/NMAP-Cluster  - got working with kmeans and agglomerative but dbscan is broken, can export to 2d plot graph as shown below:
+__will probably use nmap clustering project from blackhat (incomplete)__ found at https://github.com/CylanceSPEAR/NMAP-Cluster  - Got working with kmeans and agglomerative but dbscan is broken, can export to 2d plot graph as shown below:

 ![plot_test](https://s12.postimg.org/f6687hn0d/home_test.png)

+####the possibility of using the university hacklab as an nmap dataset for clustering?

 * Network capturer
 * Feature extration and clustering